Jake Burger Player Props: White Sox vs. Phillies

 Jake Burger At The Plate

-- Burger is batting .350 with two doubles, four home runs and two walks.
+- Burger has two doubles, four home runs and two walks while batting .350.

-- In five of eight games this year (62.5%), Burger has reached base via hit, and that includes multiple hits twice.
+- Burger has gotten a hit in five of eight games this year (62.5%), with multiple hits twice.

-- In four games this season (50.0%), Burger has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (50.0%), Burger has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of eight games so far this year.
+- He has scored a run in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.